amandaputney/dingo-dingers/README.md

 ![Alt text](public/image/header.png)

-# Project 2 | Baseball Team Tracker | Amanda Putney
+# Baseball Team Tracker
+dingoes-945dae28db2c.herokuapp.com/

 The Dingoes are a new baseball team hoping to join the ranks of the Los Angeles Baseball Federation.
 This full-stack CRUD application will log the player's stats and record the team's activity.